ashubambal/Note-App/README.md

 	git clone https://github.com/ashubambal/Note-App.git

+Step 2 : Use "docker_installation_script.sh" script to install Docker on your machine.

+	./docker_installation_script.sh

-Step 2 : Then use below command to run container.
+Step 3 : Then use below command to run container.

 	sudo apt install docker-compose docker-compose up

-Step 3 : Now container is ready to use so issue below command and go inside the container.
+Step 4 : Now container is ready to use so issue below command and go inside the container.
 	To check running container -> $ docker ps
 	To go inside the container -> $ docker exec -it <container_id> bash Login to the MySQL database ->